Autumn semester January 2024 examinations

 - you need to pay to London Metropolitan University a standard administrative charge.
 This covers liaison with the institution about detailed arrangements, including confirming how the institution will satisfy the requirements of the University's Examination Policies, expenses such as despatch of exam papers and associated materials, and receipt and processing of completed scripts sent back from the institution.

 Charges and payment

 Charges vary according to the number of examinations taken at a single overseas institution (exam centre) in any one exam period, and are currently as follows: 1 exam: £100, 2 exams: £175, 3 or more exams: £225.

 If you need to take exams at more than one overseas centre during a single exam period, each centre is chargeable separately but at rates £30 below those above.
 If you need to cancel arrangements requested, a reduced fee (normally between 25% and 75% of the standard fee) will be chargeable, based on the amount of work already carried out and expenses already incurred.

-The Assessment and Conferment Office will confirm the charge applicable in your case.
+The Student Records and Assessment Office will confirm the charge applicable in your case.
 Payment can be made via the eShop.
 It is important however not to make payment until you are requested to do so.

-Note that exam papers will only be despatched to the overseas centre once the Assessment and Conferment Office has confirmation that full payment has been received.
+Note that exam papers will only be despatched to the overseas centre once the Student Records and Assessment Office has confirmation that full payment has been received.